 The Spanish violinist and conductor, Jorge Jiménez, studied violin at the Conservatorio Superior de Música de Barcelona, the HvdK Constantijn Huygens in Zwolle and the Conservatorium van Amsterdam.
 His Baroque violin career took off in 2000 when he became a member of the European Union Baroque Orchestra.
 Consequently, he was awarded a 2 year scholarship from the Catalan Government to study Historical Violin with Lucy van Dael at the Conservatorium van Amsterdam.
 Among his teachers were also professors such as Rachel Podger, Marc Destrube, Remy Baudet, Marie Leonhardt.

-Jorge Jiménez is founder of the groups Tercia Realidad (“innovative and ground-breaking...”) and Xacona, ensemble in residence in Girton College Cambridge.
-They debued in the Wigmore Hall in London in 2005 and have performed widely in Spain, Holland, Germany and throughout the UK.
-He is also invited to lead groups such as La Tempestad, Retrospect Ensemble, Scholars Baroque Ensemble, Accademia dei Desiosi, L'Harmonia del Parnas, Ensemble Fontegara and Solistas de la Orquesta Barroca de Sevilla, among others.
+Jorge Jiménez is founder and director of the Tercia Realidad (“innovative and ground-breaking...”), for which he has created and directed programmes presented at festivals and venues such as Varazdin Baroque Evenings (Croatia), Oude Muziek Festival in Utrecht (the Netherlands), Jardines del Real Alcazar in Sevilla, Colegio de Los Ingleses in Valladolid, Circulo de las Artes de Lugo, Universidad de Huelva, Albert Long Hall in Istanbul (Turkry), Stary Sacz Festival in Poland, amongst others.
+He is also founder of Xacona, ensemble in residence in Girton College Cambridge.
+They debuted in the Wigmore Hall in London in 2005 and have performed widely in Spain, Holland, Germany and throughout the UK.
+He has also been invited to lead groups such as La Tempestad, Retrospect Ensemble, Scholars Baroque Ensemble, Accademia dei Desiosi, L'Harmonia del Parnas, Ensemble Fontegara and Solistas de la Orquesta Barroca de Sevilla, among others.

-Jorge Jiménez has recorded for labels such as Naxos, Hyperion, DLR-Capriccio, Lindoro, La Ma de Guido,
+Jorge Jiménez has recorded for labels such as Atlantic Records, Naxos, Hyperion, DLR-Capriccio, Lindoro, La Ma de Guido, Prometeo, amongst others..